tonyageall/Automation-Consolidation/README.md

 This package was created in a conda envrionment on M3 silicon.
 In case PyTorch dependecy clashes occur.
 Please use the minimal requirments.txt and pip for install.
 PyTorch and facebook ESM and vcMSA used are used for protein engineering but are not necessary to run any of the minimal python install.

 ## Usage

+## Database Schemas

+The plate database are independent nodes with the list of ID's stored as lists:

+![Plate database schema] (./PlateDBschema.png)